kean/Nuke/Documentation/Guides/Core Image Integration Guide.md

 `kCIContextPriorityRequestLow` option is a new addition in iOS 8:

-> If this value is true, use of the Core Image context from a background thread takes lower priority than GPU usage from the main thread, allowing your app to perform Core Image rendering without disturbing the frame rate of UI animations.
+> If this value is true, use of the Core Image context from a background thread takes a lower priority than GPU usage from the main thread, allowing your app to perform Core Image rendering without disturbing the frame rate of UI animations.

 Also new in iOS 7 is support for [background renders](http://asciiwwdc.com/2014/sessions/514).
 All background renders automatically use the slower Core Image CPU rendering path.
-There is no need to manually switch between GPU and CPU rendering paths when application enters background.
+There is no need to manually switch between GPU and CPU rendering paths when the application enters background.

 ### Applying Filters